jbottum/t5pat/langchain_markdown46.md

 Within (30) minutes of reading this post, you should be able to complete model serving requests from two variants of a popular python-based large language model (LLM) using LangChain on your local computer without requiring the connection or costs to an external 3rd party API server, such as HuggingFaceHub or OpenAI.
 This exercise provides scripts that enable you to test these LLMs' capabilities in answering three types of prompts - Knowledge Retreival, Text2Text Question Answer and six forms of Reasoning in Question Answer.
 After providing some details on the models and LangChain, we will walk your through installing dependencies, and we will review the code and the output of each model.
 We will also provide side by side comparisons on model performance and processing times.

 Caveats and notes - Although you will not need a real-time connection to HuggingFace for model serving, you will need a connection to Huggingface to fetch code.
-Additionally, if you only have a few minutes and just want to run the models (and you have python3 i.e 3.11 and pip installed), you can proceed to [Step 1](#step-1---installing-dependencies-for-the-models-step1).
+Additionally, if you only have a few minutes and just want to run the models (and you have python3 i.e 3.11 and pip3 installed), you can proceed to [Step 1](#step-1---installing-dependencies-for-the-models-step1).

 ## Why run local